 Where to stay in Naples

-There are so many great options for accommodation in Naples and we have listed hotels to suit all budgets:
+There are so many great options for accommodation and Airbnb in Naples and we have listed hotels to suit all budgets:

 Hotel Casanova – This budget hotel suits backpackers and is located right next to Naples’ main train station, rooms are basic and minimalistic but clean and the staff are helpful, internet and bar is available onsite and the hotel is a short distance from the historic town centre.
 Prices start from €37 per night.